muhazizal/my-notes-service/README.md

 - Use Supabase for Postgres and host the Node server on Render or Railway.
 - Production uses `sequelize.authenticate()` and relies on migrations (no `sync`).
-- Ensure SSL is enabled for Supabase connections.
+- SSL is enabled in production via `config/database.js` using the provided CA certificate.

 ### Prerequisites